rtlabs-com/.github/profile/README.md

 ### **Make your product commuinicate**

-Welcome to the official GitHub repository of RT-Labs, where we offer state-of-the-art industrial ethernet stacks tailored for high-performance and reliability.
+Welcome to the official GitHub repository of RT-Labs, where we offer state-of-the-art industrial ethernet and fieldbus stacks, tailored for high-performance and reliability.

 ## 🌟 Features